IT5003 - Data Structures and Algorithms (Python)

 In the middle of 01a: VisuAlgo Online Quiz 0 (1%)

-There will be 1 trivial question during the first lecture
+There was 1 trivial question during the first lecture

 Bring your own laptop